owncloud/cdperf/packages/k6-tests/src/koko/020-navigate-file-tree.md

 * each `user` loops through the folder tree and sends a `propfind` for each.
 * `admin` deletes the created users.

-the test runs `N` times for each user, for example if you define `--vus 2` and `--iterations 5` the testing steps as a whole will run 10 times (5 times per user).
+The test runs `N` times for each user.
+For example, if you define `--vus 2` and `--iterations 5`, the testing steps as a whole will run 10 times (5 times per user).

 ## Options
 * `BASE_URL`: the host under which the respective cloud can be reached.